autowarefoundation/autoware.universe/perception/map_based_prediction/README.md

 ## Role

-`map_besed_prediction` is a module to predict the future paths of other vehicles and humans according to the shape of the map and the surrounding environment..
+`map_based_prediction` is a module to predict the future paths of other vehicles and pedestrians according to the shape of the map and the surrounding environment.

 ## Inner-workings / Algorithms